Journey mapping in SaaS

 Users traveling by night may be affected by the brightness of the screen which could hurt their eyes, what functions for dimming or "night mode" does the product offer?
 Even if the software has been developed perfectly on an office computer, the experience may be radically different for a user in a moving vehicle, at different times of day, or being displayed on different types of hardware.

-Journey mapping can help product management, design and development understand the context of use and agree on the same goal for further improvement of the SaaS tool.
+SaaS journey mapping can help product management, design and development understand the context of use and agree on the same goal for further improvement of the SaaS tool.

 Questions that are essential to understand for a SaaS company are: